Welcome to the Dougherty County Assessors Office Web Site!

 The information contained herein reflects the values established in the "most current published" tax digest. *Please note that the Assessors Office establishes values only.
 The Dougherty County Tax Commissioner should be contacted with tax bill related questions.

+Did you know?
 In 1853, Dougherty County was created out of Baker County by the Georgia Legislature.
 It was named for Judge Charles Dougherty of Athens.
 Portions of Worth County were transferred to Dougherty County in 1854 and 1856.
 Many of the original buildings remain and some have been restored and are in use today.
 Quail plantations are famous in the area and date back to the founding of Albany.
 Dougherty County is recognized for its quail and duck hunting, fishing, the Flint River and many cypress swamps.

 Dougherty County has come to the forefront with many of its endeavors such as new mental and physical health facilities; up-to-date landfill operations; a state of the art jail facility, a five story Government Center for County administrative departments, a three story Central Square Office Building, two parking decks and a Riverfront Resource Center.